Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 Budget Breakdown: One-Week Trip

 Here's what a one-week ski trip to South America actually costs, broken down for two scenarios.
+Flight ranges are inherently variable; the mutable line items are marked as estimates to confirm at time of booking.

 Scenario 1: Chile (Valle Nevado) — Budget-Moderate